bencorrado/bluez-bencorrado/docs/reference/pairing/inbound.md

 ---
-title: "Inbound pairing"
+title: "Inbound Pairing"
 table_of_contents: True
 ---

-# Pairing from remote device
+# Pairing From Remote Device

 In this scenario it is the remote device that is active in the pairing procedure.
 It will search, discover and initiate pairing.
 The only thing that an